drobb2020/drobb2020/README.md

 - 👋 Hi Everyone!
 - 🔭 I’m currently working on a Projects portfolio website as well as a blog site.
 - ⚡ Fun facts:
-  - I have a three year old West Highland White Terrier
+  - I have a six year old West Highland White Terrier
   - her name is Abigail, and she keeps me busy.
-  - 🐶 I have created a portfolio/blog website for her using sanity.io
-  - You can check it out here [➡️](https://abigailportfolio.netlify.app)
-- 😀 You can check out my portfolio website here [➡️][portfolio]
+- 😀 You can check out my portfolio website here [davidrobb2020.tech][portfolio]
 - 🌱 I’m currently learning:
   - JavaScript
   - React